itsaflamingo/calculator/README.md

 Final foundations project for The Odin Project.

 In this project, I practiced:
-- using tools like: reduce, forEach, switch statement, slice, join, functions, DOM selectors & methods
+- using tools like: reduce, forEach, switch statement, slice, join, functions, DOM selectors & methods, parseFloat
 - Adding and removing elements from array
 - Debugging with DOM